VascoPires/VascoPires.github.io/_courses/abaqus_plate_with_hole.md

 # 2D Plate with a Hole — Tutorial Overview

 This series walks through building, refining, and analyzing a plate-with-hole model in Abaqus/CAE.
-Start with the quick model, then dive into symmetry, meshing, stress concentration, and material behavior variations in later parts.

 ## Tutorial Parts
 <style>